Meet Litigation Lawyer Stephanie A. Casey

 Stephanie represents individuals and businesses that have been victims of fraud and unfair business practices in individual and class action litigation.
 Stephanie has represented victims of international Ponzi schemes in federal courts nationwide, including obtaining a multi-million-dollar judgment on behalf of defrauded Brazilian clients.

 As part of her class action practice, Stephanie has represented individuals injured by dangerous or defective consumer products, victims of data breaches, and victims of an airplane crash.
 Stephanie also represents clients across the country in ERISA class actions against health insurance companies for improper denial of health benefits, including the denial of Proton Beam Radiation Therapy for the treatment of cancer.

-Stephanie recently secured a favorable settlement on the eve of trial on behalf of the family of a mentally ill individual who was tased multiple times by police officers in the City of Hollywood.
-In 2017, Stephanie was part of a team that obtained a jury verdict of over $750,000 on behalf of a bicyclist who was struck by a vehicle in Key Biscayne, Florida.
+Stephanie secured a favorable settlement on the eve of trial on behalf of the family of a mentally ill individual who was tased multiple times by police officers in the City of Hollywood.
+In 2017, Stephanie was part of a team that obtained a jury verdict on behalf of a bicyclist who was struck by a vehicle in Key Biscayne, Florida.